 Bone grafting allows for your body to rebuild itself!

 Your body will use your new bone graft as a sort of frame to grow new bone.
 Over time, the graft will be replaced with new bone that your body has grown during its own regeneration process.
 Keeping a healthy amount of bone tissue around your teeth is crucial in maintaining great oral health.

 If you are in need of a dental implant, have a congenital defect, or have suffered a traumatic facial injury, and you’re wondering if you might need a bone graft, give our practice a call!
 We can assess your case, answer your questions and come up with the best possible treatment option for you!
-San Luis Obispo Office Phone Number 805-541-5611
+Oral Surgery & Dental Implant Office in San Luis Obispo CA Phone Number 805-541-5611

 Oral cancer is a cancer that develops within the mouth or oral cavity.
 But it doesn’t just affect the mouth, it can involve the lips, tongue, throat, salivary glands, pharynx, larynx and sinuses.
 There are many factors that can cause oral cancer, but smoking is one of the biggest lifestyle choices that can increase the risk of disease.
 The Mouth Cancer Foundation found that 90% of those with oral cancer consumed tobacco.
 When you combine heavy use of alcohol and tobacco, the risk is even greater.

 9,750 people die from oral cancer each year in the U.S, and oral cancer represents about 4% of all cancers and 2.2% of all cancer deaths in the U.S. After reading those stats, you might be wondering how you can avoid being a part of these grim numbers.